 The Nuclear Engineering master's program offers a wide range of flexibility in course options.
 After you begin your studies at Purdue, an academic advisor will help you create a plan of study to best fit your educational needs and career goals.
 Every POS varies based on student interest, time, and course load.
 For planning purposes, an example POS for the Master of Nuclear Engineering (MNE) shows a nuclear engineering curriculum and sample classes, as well as an extensive course menu that shows classes available over the next several years.

 The flexible nature of our programs makes it possible for you to take time off from your studies if you need to.
 The majority of students choose to begin their studies by taking one course at a time to ensure they find a successful balance of work, life, and school.

-The below online courses will be live this spring for a jump start into the program.
+The below online courses are available for a jump start into the program.
 If interested in taking these courses please contact firstname.lastname@example.org.

 Nuclear Engineering Job Outlook